NBC slammed for passing on Harvey Weinstein sex harassment exposé

 Farrow appeared on MSNBC’s “The Rachel Maddow Show” on Tuesday night and threw NBC News under the bus when asked why the story ran in The New Yorker instead of the network.

 “You would have to ask NBC and NBC executives about the details of that story,” Farrow said.
-“I’m not going to comment on any news organization’s story that they did or didn’t run.
-I will say that over many years, many news organizations have circled this story and faced a great deal of pressure in doing so.
-And there are now reports emerging publicly about the kinds of pressure that news organizations face in this.
-And that is real.”
+“I’m not going to comment on any news organization’s story that they did or didn’t run.”

 Farrow disagreed when Maddow brought up NBC’s claim that the story didn’t meet the network’s standards, saying he “walked into the door” of The New Yorker and the magazine “immediately” recognized that the story was ready for publication.
 Farrow said it is not accurate to say the story wasn’t ready for publication when NBC passed on it.